 Apple has a set of ads: “Shot on iPhone”.
 The problem is that when people make photos on their iPhone/SmartPhone, they don’t get similar results.
 It’s mostly because of:

-- The fine print that says: Additional equipment and software used.
+- The fine print that says: Additional equipment and software used (my emphasis)

-- Most of these photos are taken not only by professional photographers, but theses photographers have a full crew for the lighting and the sound system.
+- Most of these photos are taken not only by professional photographers, but theses photographers have a full crew for the light and the sound system.

 - A real cinema lens with an with a clip-on mount that clips on top of the existing lens.
-It significantly improves the quality of the images and cost thousandS of dollars.
+It significantly improves the quality of the images and costs thousandS of dollars.

 - A follow focus system for the cinema lens that also cost in the thousand dollar range.

-- An external recorder for recording the video in full resolution/color 4:2:2 like an Atomos that happens to be also in the thousand dollar range plus the memory cards to store the videos/images.
+- An external recorder to record the video in full resolution/color 4:2:2 like an Atomos that happens to be also in the thousand dollar range plus the memory cards to store the videos/images.

-- An external microphone/sound system for recording the sound.
+- An external microphone/sound system to record the sounds.

 - An big external battery to power all the extras.

-- A cage that goes around the iPhone/SmartPhone for mounting and holding all the extra equipment attached to the iPhone/SmartPhone.
+- A cage that goes around the iPhone/SmartPhone to mount and hold all the extra equipment attached to the iPhone/SmartPhone.